bitslab/cdf/docs/markdown/types.md

 Finally, `video` and `audio` types accept the below optional settings.

-  * *autoplay*: If set, takes the string "autoplay" to indicate that the refereneced media should start playing immediatly.
+  * *autoplay*: If set, takes the string "autoplay" to indicate that the referenced media should start playing immediately.
-  * *controls*: If set, accepts the string "controls", indicating that the browser / client should provide the user with defaul multimedia controls (a start button, a stop button, etc.)
+  * *controls*: If set, accepts the string "controls", indicating that the browser / client should provide the user with default multimedia controls (a start button, a stop button, etc.)
   * *loop*: If set, accepts the string "loop", indicating that when the player reaches the end of the referenced media, it should continue playing the